top of page

 • 3 min read

-explosive speed, a heavy shot.
-Those tools matter—but they’re not what separates good players from great ones.
+When people talk about “skill” in hockey, they usually mean the flashy stuff: silky hands, explosive speed, and a heavy shot.
+Those tools matter, but they’re not what separates good players from great ones.
 The real skill in ice hockey is decision-making.

 At higher levels of the game, everyone can skate, pass, and shoot.
 What changes is how fast players can read the game, choose the right option, and execute it under pressure.
 Hockey isn’t won by who has the best hands—it’s won by who makes the best decisions, the fastest.